Last Updated on September 28, 2022 by Donnell Henderson

 The best river fishing kayaks are designed to provide anglers with a stable platform from which to fish in calm or slow-moving water.
 When choosing a river fishing kayak, it’s important to pick one that will fit your needs.
-For example, an inflatable kayak is good for transportation and storage, but they’re not as durable as hard-shell kayaks.
+For example, an inflatable kayak is good for transportation and easy storage if your place is small, but they’re not as durable as hard-shell kayaks.

 A sit-in kayak with a rudder system for fishing rivers with strong currents will help you stay on course.
 Most fishing kayaks have one or two fishing rod holders, but there are also kayaks with four or more fishing rod holders.

 Table of Contents

 - 7 Major Tips While Doing River Kayak Fishing

 - Safety Guide